 Policy, Deadlines, and Guidance

-If your trial will be conducted via Zoom, please familiarize yourself with this document and its contents.
+If your civil or family law trial will be conducted via Zoom, please familiarize yourself with this document and its contents.
 You will be responsible for adherence to its direction and requirements.

 The judicial officer shall be the administrator of the trial.
-All parties shall be required to sign into the hearing a minimum of fifteen (15) minutes before the start time.
-Each party shall be required to confirm a contact telephone number and email address the Court can use in case they are disconnected during the trial.
+All parties shall be required to sign into the trial a minimum of fifteen (15) minutes before the start time.
+Each party shall be required to confirm a contact telephone number and email address the Court can use in case they are disconnected during the trial but it will be up to the party to call back in to the trial using a telephone if video capability is lost during the trial.
 Represented parties shall have the opportunity to communicate confidentially with their attorney by the use of either a phone or being “moved” into a virtual conference room by the judicial officer.

 Because this will be a remote trial, the following additional rules will apply: